 New sections of the Tax Administration Act 1994 (TAA)

 To assist customers, we already have financial relief and remission provisions in the Tax Administration Act 1994 (TAA).
-The Government has also introduced a new section 183ABAB into the TAA 1994 giving us the ability to remit use of money interest (UOMI) charged if the customer's ability to pay tax on time has been significantly adversely affected by the COVID-19 outbreak.
+The Government has also introduced new sections 183ABAB and for provisional taxpayers 183ABAC into the TAA 1994 giving us the ability to remit use of money interest (UOMI) charged if the customer's ability to pay tax on time has been significantly adversely affected by the COVID-19 outbreak.

 For consistency, we intend to use the same dates in considering relief more generally for customers adversely affected by COVID-19.
-The principles below that apply to considering the new section 183ABAB, will also be applied when considering other forms of relief from penalties for customers who have been significantly adversely affected by COVID-19.
+The principles below that apply to considering the new section 183ABAB and 183ABAC, will also be applied when considering other forms of relief from penalties for customers who have been significantly adversely affected by COVID-19.

 It is important that customers who can pay their taxes on time continue to do so.
 The following special provisions will apply only to customers who have been significantly adversely affected by the COVID-19 outbreak.